CodeMedic42/constructure/README.md

 const structure = Structure.array(Structure.string());
 ```

 If the item do not share the same structure then you can call each one out individually, or even as a group.
 In this example the first item must be a string, followed by 4 items each of which are numbers, then finally the sixth item is a boolean.
 If there are any extra items passed the last defined one then they are ignored, unless you set the exact option.
 There the rest option can be set to a structure.
 This structure will be used to verify any additional items.

-Also There are some optional parameters which can be used.
-If you set exact to true then
+Both of these work the same as it does in [Object](#Object).s

 ```js
 const structure = Structure.array(